primer/css/README.md

 1. Copy the contents of [/origin-css/assets/scss/local](https://github.com/fac/origin/tree/master/assets/scss/local) to your project’s stylesheet directory.
 Just the contents, not the directory itself.
 2. Use `origin.scss` as your master stylesheet.
 You’ll need to change the paths to the global Sass partials if a) the location of your stylesheets directory isn’t the standard Rails `app/assets/stylesheets` _or_ b) you installed the app via Bower (in which case swap `node_modules` for `bower_components`).

+Apart from the docs, Origin doesn’t come with built-in Sass compiler assumes you’re either integrating

 ## Documentation